MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 Principle
 ---------

-As described above, the Image Renderer must be extended to feature the support of the custom images.
+As described above, an :ref:`image drawer <section_buffered_image_drawer_custom>` allows to draw the images whose format is *custom*.
-The :ref:`MicroUI C module<section_ui_releasenotes_cmodule>` is designed to manage this extension: it does not *support* the custom formats, but it allows to add some extensions.
+The :ref:`MicroUI C module<section_ui_releasenotes_cmodule>` is designed to manage the notion of drawers: it does not *support* the custom formats, but it allows to add some additional drawers.

 This support uses several weak functions and tables to redirect the image drawings.
 When this support is useless (when the VEE Port does not need to support *custom* images), this support can be removed to reduce the footprint (by removing tables indirections) and increase the performances (by reducing the number of runtime functions calls).